Meti51/LivingRoom/README.txt

     For Linux Users
     ----------------
-    1. Locate src directory and execute this command on command line: javac client/StartClient.java This will compile the source code to executable
+    1. Locate src directory and execute this command on command line: javac client/client_main/StartClient.java This will compile the source code to executable.
+You need only compile once.

-    2. Then run client app using command: java client/StartClient
+    2. Then run client app using command: java client/client_main/StartClient

+	Note: If it compiles correctly but returning class not found error on start up, delete all .class file and compile again.

 Customization
 -------------